Muslin Cotton

 Ralph Fitch, who travelled in India in 1583, speaks of the finest cotton cloth being made at ‘Sinnergan’ (the later Sonargaon, a historic town near Dhaka which was the seat of government during the Bengal Sultanate).

-Professor Abdul Karim, writing much later in 1963 in his book, ‘Dhakai Muslin’, points out that although karpas was grown in most of Bengal, muslin was woven with karpas found only in places near Dhaka.
-He states, ‘For muslin … [of] the best quality phuti karpas was used.
+Professor Abdul Karim, in his book, ‘Dhakai Muslin’(1963), points out that although karpas was grown in most of Bengal, muslin was woven with karpas plants that grew only in areas near Dhaka.
+He wrote, ‘For muslin … [of] the best quality phuti karpas was used.
 Phuti karpas grew only along the western bank of the Meghna river’.
+Today, most indigenous varieties of cotton have been replaced – sadly – by the American variety.

-Today, though the phuti karpas is believed to be extinct, this project team has since mid 2014, visited multiple locations on the river banks of Bangladesh, from Kapasia, Gazipur, to Mymensingh, Barisal and the Chittagong Hill Tracts.
-We have travelled to the herbariums of Jordan, Kew (UK), Assam and Kolkata, India, collecting samples and bringing them back to be replanted (with BCDB) along the banks of the Meghna.
+Though the phuti karpas is believed to be extinct, our team, since mid-2014, visited multiple locations on the river banks of Bangladesh, from Kapasia in Gazipur to Mymensingh, Barisal and the Chittagong Hill Tracts.
+We have gone as far afield as Jordan (to inspect its herbariums), Kew Gardens (UK), to Assam and Kolkata in India to collect samples and to bring them to be replanted (with support from the Bangladesh Cotton Development Board) along the banks of the Meghna.

-By collecting samples from the specimens of phuti karpas kept abroad, Bengal Muslin has done pioneering fundamental research into the DNA of the original plant.
-Samples have been matched to the original and shared with researchers in Bangladesh too.
+By collecting samples from the fossilised specimens of phuti karpas preserved in international arboreums, Bengal Muslin has initiated and conducted pioneering research into the DNA of the original plant.
+Samples have been matched to the original specimens genome, shared with researchers in Bangladesh and used for recultivation in the same historical areas.